best places to live in Fort Myers Florida

 What is the nicest neighborhood in Fort Myers?

-It depends entirely on what “nicest” means to you.
+It depends on what nicest means to you.
 For waterfront prestige, the McGregor Boulevard corridor is the historic benchmark.
 For luxury high-rise living, ONE Fort Myers is the new standard.
 For gated country club lifestyle, Fiddlesticks is at the top.
-There is no single answer because Fort Myers has distinct premium tiers by lifestyle category.

 Where do locals actually live in Fort Myers?